 He received a Barrymore Award for Outstanding Leading Actor in a Musical for his work as Haywood Patterson in The Scottsboro Boys at The Philadelphia Theatre Company.
 Directed & Choreographed by Susan Stroman as well.

-Rodney was in the Original and Closing casts of the Landmark Off-Broadway and Broadway hit RENT.
+Rodney was in the Original (Paul & Others) and Closing (Benjamin Coffin III) casts of the Pulitzer Prize and Tony Award winning Landmark musical hit RENT.
 Directed by Michael Greif.
 Choreographed by Marlies Yearby.

-His performance of Benjamin Coffin III can be seen on the RENT: Live on Broadway DVD.
+His performance as Benjamin Coffin III can be seen on the RENT: Live on Broadway DVD.

-In 2000 Hicks portrayed Peter in the Broadway revival of Andrew Lloyd Webber's Jesus Christ Superstar.
+In 2000 Hicks co-starred as Peter in the Broadway revival of Andrew Lloyd Webber's Jesus Christ Superstar.
 Directed by Gayle Edwards.
 Choreography by Anthony Van Laast.

 Rodney received an Audelco Award Nomination for Outstanding Leading Actor in a Musical for his role as Philly in the Off-Broadway musical, From My Hometown by Lee Summers.
 Directed by Kevin Ramsey and Choreographed by Leslie Dockery.
 The Grammercy Theatre.
 NYC.